-'Fittest woman on the planet' wins gold medal after family tragedy
+'Fittest woman on earth' wins gold medal after family tragedy

 - Weightlifter is also the reigning CrossFit Games champion

-Gold Coast, Australia (CNN)Still grieving the loss of a beloved cousin in a tragic car accident, the 'fittest woman on the planet' added Commonwealth gold to the CrossFit Games title she won last year.
+Gold Coast, Australia (CNN)Still grieving the loss of a beloved cousin in a tragic car accident, the 'fittest woman on earth' added Commonwealth gold to the CrossFit Games title she won last year.

 On a night of mixed emotions, Australia's Tia-Clair Toomey dedicated her weightlifting medal to her cousin Jade Dixson who died only two weeks ago.